EEGspeak/speakEEG/README.md

   * **TODO**: organize `NOTEBOOKS/ANALYSIS/` files and remove older versions.

 Some files are omitted for privacy purposes.
 These files are mainly placeholder image files used in some of our testing and other miscellaneous deprecated files.

+*Update 12/25/24*: Any CSV files marked with an `X_` at the begin signify a low quality recording, likely for software testing purposes, and are not intended to be used in training an algorithm.